-Colon26 tumors were collected on day 29 from Balb/c mice treated with Control IgG1 or MAb67.
+Colon26 tumors were collected on day 29 from Balb/c mice treated with Control IgG1 or anti-SEMA4D (MAb67).
 Serial sections were stained for expression of SEMA4D (left panel), CD11c (red) and F4/80 (green) (middle panels), merge is shown in right panel.
 A region of strongly SEMA4D-positive tumor and stroma was observed in Control tumors, indicated by brackets.
 Both SEMA4D gradient and distribution of monocytes and T cells were altered by SEMA4D blockade.
 Visual assessment suggests an increase in infiltration of F480+CD11c+ DCs.
-See Evans, et al. Cancer Immunology Research (link above) for additional details.
+See Evans, et al. Cancer Immunology Research (link) for additional details.

 Mice carrying MOC1 head and neck tumors were treated with anti-SEMA4D or control antibodies for 1 month.
 SEMA4D antibody reduces recruitment and activity of myeloid suppressor cells and increases infiltration and activity of CD8+ T cells.
-See Clavijo, et al. Cancer Immunology Research (link above) for additional details.
+See Clavijo, et al. Cancer Immunology Research (link) for additional details.

 Results suggest synergy with immune checkpoint antibodies

-Anti-PD-1 promotes expanded responses to tumor antigens while pepinemab (VX15/2503) acts synergistically to reduce immunosuppression and “open the gates” of the tumor to immune infiltration.
-In preclinical studies, anti-SEMA4D enhances activity of numerous immunotherapies, including anti-PD-1 (above), anti-PD-L1, anti-CTLA-4, anti-LAG3, anti-TGFβ, etc. More data is available in Evans, et al. Cancer Immunology Research (link above).
+Anti-PD-1 promotes expanded responses to tumor antigens while pepinemab (VX15/2503) acts synergistically to “open the gates” of the tumor to immune infiltration and also to reduce immunosuppressive cells.
+In preclinical studies, anti-SEMA4D enhances activity of numerous immunotherapies, including anti-PD-1 (above), anti-PD-L1, anti-CTLA-4, anti-LAG3, anti-TGFβ, etc. More data is available in Evans, et al. Cancer Immunology Research (link).

 Vaccinex has successfully completed a two-center Phase I, multiple ascending dose clinical trial of pepinemab in 42 adult patients with advanced solid tumors.
 Pepinemab was found to be well tolerated at the highest dose level tested, 20 mg/kg.